Boksburg: Transportation

 Boksburg is also served with a well developed transportation system.
 The city is very close to the OR Tambo International Airport.
 Although OR Tambo International is situated in Kempton Park, the southern quarter of the runway is in the northern part of Boksburg and the city of Boksburg is also served by the OR Tambo International Airport.
 The city is also served by the Metrorail line, the Springs-Johannesburg Line.
 Boksburg is served by 3 national routes and 3 regional routes, the N3, N12, N17, R21, R29 and the R554.
 The N3 is a northwest–southeast national route that is connecting Boksburg with Johannesburg in the north-western part and Harrismith in the south-east.
 The N12 is the east–west national route that is connecting Boksburg with Daveyton in the east and with Johannesburg in the west.
 The N17 is another east–west national route connecting Boksburg with Springs in the east and with the southern parts of Johannesburg in the west.
-The R21 is a North-South Freeway, with its terminal in Vosloorus in the south and connects with the OR Tambo International, Kempton Park and Pretoria in the north.
-The R29 is an east–west regional route that is connecting Boksburg with Benoni in the East and with Germiston in the west.
-The R554 Connecting Boksburg with Springs and Brakpan in the east and with Alberton in the west.
+The R21 is a north-south road, with its terminal in Vosloorus in the south and connects with the OR Tambo International, Kempton Park and Pretoria in the north.
+The R29 is an east–west regional route that is connecting Boksburg with Benoni in the east and with Germiston in the west.
+The R554 connecting Boksburg with Springs and Brakpan in the east and with Alberton in the west.